Bibione

 Bibione is a frazione of the comune of San Michele al Tagliamento, in the Metropolitan City of Venice, Veneto, northern Italy.
-It is a seaside resort, particularly popular among German, Austrian, Czech and Slovak tourists.
+It is a seaside resort, particularly popular among German, Austrian, Hungarian, Czech, Polish, and Slovak tourists.

 The city offers around 100,000 beds, whether in hotels, holiday apartments or on campsites.
 Bibione is mostly visited between May and September, since this is the most suitable period to bathe.
 Many shops and beach facilities are open only during the summer season.
 Traditionally, a weekly market takes place every Tuesday on the square in front of the funfair.

 Geography

 Bibione faces the Adriatic Sea, and occupies a peninsula situated between the Lugugnana canal and the river Tagliamento.
 Given the soil consistency and on the basis of some excavations, it can be assumed that Bibione originally consisted of a small group of islands.
 These were connected to the mainland and the lagoon by a narrow stretch of land, mentioned in several Roman and medieval documents as insulae bibioni or Bibiones.